OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 The OETP Processing system MUST send GET requests to the URLs of each Component to obtain their Disclosures.
 Based on the response to each Disclosure request, the OETP Processing system MUST specify which Components have Disclosures and which don't have Disclosures.

-{{figure-disclosure-chaining-request}} shows the process how Disclosure Chaining request and response happen.
+{{figure-disclosure-chaining-request}} shows the process of how Disclosure Chaining requests and responses happen.

 <!-- <img src="../diagrams/images/disclosure-chaining-request/disclosure-chaining-request.svg" alt="Disclosure Chaining: Request-Response"> -->